LakshanMaduka/DonorDiary/README.md

 </a>

 # 👋 Introducing `DonorDiary`
-`DonorDiary`  is an open-source mobile application built with Flutter, Riverpod, and a NodeJS backend (MVVM architecture).
+`DonorDiary`  is an open-source mobile application built with Flutter, Riverpod, and a NodeJS backend.
 It helps blood donors track their donation history, earn medals (bronze, silver, gold) based on donation count, locate blood banks and mobile collection centers via maps.

 # 💻 DonorDiary Repo